fivefifteen/filebokz/readme.md

 ### error-display-duration

-The number of milliseconds before removing the `error` class from the filebokz after an error has occurred.
+The number of milliseconds before removing the `error` class from the `filebokz` element after an error has occurred.
 (Defaults to `3000`)

 ### max-files